filecoin-project/specs/next/content/systems/filecoin_files/data_transfer/_index.md

 - **Request Validator**: The data transfer module only initiates a transfer when the responder can validate that the request is tied directly to either an existing storage deal or retrieval deal.
 Validation is not performed by the data transfer module itself.
 Instead, a request validator inspects the data transfer voucher to determine whether to respond to the request.
 - **Scheduler**:  Once a request is negotiated and validated, actual transfer is managed by a scheduler on both sides.
 The scheduler is part of the data transfer module but is isolated from the negotiation process.
 It has access to an underlying verifiable transport protocol and uses it to send data and track progress.
 - **Subscriber**: An external component that monitors progress of a data transfer by subscribing to data transfer events, such as progress or completion.
 - **GraphSync**: The default underlying transfer protocol used by the Scheduler.
-The full graphsync specification can be found at [https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)
+The full graphsync specification can be found [here](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)

 ## Request Phases